asyml/texar/examples/seqgan/README.md

 ```

 ### BLEU
-BLEU1~BLEU4 scores will calculated every 10 epochs, the results are written to log_dir/bleu.txt.
+BLEU1~BLEU4 scores will be calculated every 10 epochs, the results are written to log_dir/bleu.txt.
 ```text
 ...
 epoch 170 BLEU1~4 on train dataset: